mandarijn4/TINLABML_22-23/README.md

 <br>
 ### Disclaimer
 The code is provided as is, without any warranty.
 Use it at your own risk!
-It is tested with the provided dependencies, using different versions may cause unexpected behaviour.
+It is tested with the provided dependencies, using different versions may cause unexpected behavior.